A guide to the best places to visit from Luxembourg City when looking for day trips

 With its period architecture, local pubs and eateries, and its rich and exciting history, this city would make for an excellent stop on many weekend getaways from Luxembourg.

-As you wander the streets, take the time to explore the important role Bastogne played in World War II at the Mardasson Memorial, which honors the fallen American soldiers during the Battle of the Bulge.
+As you wander the streets, take the time to explore the critical role Bastogne played in World War II at the Mardasson Memorial, which honors the fallen American soldiers during the Battle of the Bulge.

-There is also the nearby Bastogne War Museum, the Bastogne Barracks and the 101st Airborne Museum (also known as The Mess).
+There is also the nearby Bastogne War Museum, the Bastogne Barracks, and the 101st Airborne Museum (also known as The Mess).

 One of the city’s greatest attractions is Eglise Saint-Pierre (St. Peter’s Church).